TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 33/Job 33.22.md

 ---

-Yea, his soul draweth near unto the pit, And his life to the destroyers.
+Yes, his soul draws near to the pit, and his life to the destroyers.